hellojwilde/node-safebrowsing/README.md

 Example
 -------

-For a taste what the target API is going to look like, check out the very well-commented (but non-functional until the upcoming work lands) [example app](https://github.com/hellojwilde/node-safebrowsing/blob/master/example/app.js).
+For a taste what the target API is going to look like, check out the very well-commented [example app](https://github.com/hellojwilde/node-safebrowsing/blob/master/example/app.js).

 Implementation Progress
 -----------------------